robertpitt/codex-relay/README.md

 - Do not mark tickets completed yourself unless explicitly asked.
 - End with a handoff that includes changes made, files changed, commands run, tests run, and remaining risks.

-Before handing off a code change, run at least:
+For code changes, run at least:

 ```sh
 npm run typecheck